Emily Bishop: Storylines

 Emily first moved to Weatherfield in the late-1940s from Harrogate to work for Leonard Swindley (Arthur Lowe) at the Glad Tidings Mission Hall.
 A very quiet and pious woman, she hardly knew anyone up on the street except Ena Sharples (Violet Carson) the caretaker of the Mission Hall and the owners of the Corner Shop, Elsie Lappin (Maudie Edwards) and then Florrie Lindley (Betty Alberge).
 She eventually meets the residents of the street following a gas leak in January 1961 which forced them to stay overnight at the Mission Hall.
 After that, she soon becomes friends with many of the residents and became a pillar of the community.

 Swindley soon ventures out becoming manager of the Rosamand Street branch of Gamma Garments, a clothing chain with Emily as his head assistant, their relationship becomes stronger and they decide to get married; however, Swindley's pompousness and arrogance forces her to jilt him at the altar.
 A very moral woman, Emily prides herself on saving herself for marriage, but her resolve is eventually weakened and she begins a relationship with a Hungarian man called Miklos Zadic (Paul Stassino).
 She later confides in her friend Valerie Barlow (Anne Reid) that she has no regrets about the encounter; Emily is, by that time, 39 years old and assumes it will be now or never.
 With Miklos out of the picture, Emily falls in love with mild-mannered Ernest Bishop (Stephen Hancock) after meeting him at his mother's funeral in 1969.
 Their courtship is tested many times over and lasts for three years.
 They get engaged in 1971.
-The next year, Ernest is jailed while in Majorca; when he is subsequently released, Emily and Ernest decide to get married.
+The next year, Ernest is jailed while in Mallorca; when he is subsequently released, Emily and Ernest decide to get married.
 The wedding was broadcast across the UK on Easter Monday (3 April 1972).